LasithPerera/Flutter_Weather_App/README.md

 ``
 flutter run
 ``

-The app should start on the Android device/emulator or on the iOS simulator, displaying the current weather and hourly forecast.
+The app should start on the Android emulator or the iOS simulator, displaying the current weather and hourly forecast.

 # Usage
 Enter Location - Enter the name of a city to get weather information and hourly forecast.